Hithinp/Ahaan_2025/_posts/2024-09-03-cookie-clicker.md

 </head>
 <body>

-<p>I love to play Cookie Clicker in my free time, so why not make my own version off cookie clicker.
-It may be simple but it is a wonderful way to pass time.</p>
+<p1>We love to play Cookie Clicker in my free time, so why not make my own version off cookie clicker.
+It may be simple but it is a wonderful way to pass time.</p1>
+<p2>Created by Rutvik Chavda and Ahaan Vaidyanathan</p2>

 </body>
 </html>